- Created by Kiuwan Editor User, last modified by Wara Hermosa Fernández on Feb 13, 2023

 This guide aims to provide some basic knowledge of Injection attacks and how you can defend against them.

-We will cover the basics of injection, and hopefully, you will be able to understand how injection attacks work, and how to remediate those vulnerabilities.
+It covers the basics of injection and you can understand how injection attacks works, and how to remediate those vulnerabilities.

 According to OWASP Top10 2017 (https://www.owasp.org/index.php/Top_10-2017_Top_10), Injection flaws are the most serious web application security risks.

 Injection attacks can be devastating to your business, both from a technical aspect and from the business side.
 Injection can result in data loss, corruption, or disclosure to unauthorized parties, loss of accountability, or denial of access.
 It can sometimes lead to a complete host takeover.
 Once an injection attack takes place, you can no longer trust your data.
 It may be corrupted or denial of access may occur.

 Eliminating any opportunities for an attacker to take advantage of injection flaws should be a top concern for your business because of the high impact an attack could have on critical business data.